Things to do in Port Adelaide, South Australia

 Embark on a Walking Tour to Discover Port Adelaide

-Along the way, you’ll witness breathtaking street art that has recently adorned the walls, and the tour culminates with a drink at one of the local pubs.
-This activity provides the ultimate overview of the suburb, making it the perfect choice for those seeking to explore Port Adelaide.
+Along the way, you’ll see some of the street art that has recently adorned the walls, and the tour ends with a drink at one of the local pubs.

 City of Adelaide Clipper Tour